Rock n' Roll Racing: Release

 A 3DO Interactive Multiplayer version of Rock n' Roll Racing was announced to be in development and slated to be published by Interplay during E3 1995, but this version was never released for unknown reasons.

-In 2003, Blizzard released an Adobe Shockwave-based demo version of the GBA port featuring one track on its website.
+In 2003, Blizzard released an Adobe Shockwave-based demo version of the Game Boy Advance port featuring one track on its website.

 In 2014, a demo version of the game featuring three tracks was added to Battle.net, emulated through ZSNES.
 This version has all rock music tracks changed to simple MIDI music, because the music license expired.

 Blizzard Arcade Collection

 In celebration of the company's 30th anniversary, Blizzard Entertainment and Digital Eclipse released a compilation called Blizzard Arcade Collection in February 2021, for Microsoft Windows, Xbox One, PlayStation 4, and Nintendo Switch.
 The collection includes three Blizzard's classic video games: The Lost Vikings, Blackthorne and Rock n' Roll Racing, with two additional games: The Lost Vikings 2 and RPM Racing.
-Some of the modern features for the Definitive Edition include 16:9 resolution, 4-player split-screen, rewinding and saving of game progress, watching replays, and adding graphic filters to change the look of player's game in the SNES and Genesis versions, as well as a togglable option between the SNES soundtrack and the master recordings of the soundtrack in CD quality.
+Some of the modern features for the Definitive Edition include 16:9 resolution, 4-player split-screen, rewinding and saving of game progress, watching replays, and adding graphic filters to change the look of player's game in the SNES and Genesis versions, as well as a togglable option between the SNES and Genesis soundtracks, with new instrumental chiptune versions of songs found in the Definitive Edition, inspired by the SNES and Genesis versions, and the master recordings of the soundtrack in CD quality.
 Larry "Supermouth" Huffman re-recorded lines from the original game, as well as recording brand new lines, for this release in the Definitive Edition.

 Reception

 GamePro gave the Genesis version a mixed review.
 They praised the Vs. mode and "rockin'" soundtrack with driving-appropriate tunes, but criticized the weak sound effects and remarked that the graphics and digitized voice are noticeably worse than in the Super NES version.

 Super Gamer reviewed the SNES version and gave an overall score of 90% writing: "Awesome rock soundtracks, plus plenty of vehicles, firepower, tracks and planets.
-A bit repetitive in one-player though".
+A bit repetitive in one-player though."

 Accolades

 Rock N' Roll Racing was awarded Best Driving Game of 1993 by Electronic Gaming Monthly.

 GameSpot named Rock n' Roll Racing the best Game Boy Advance game of July 2003.

 IGN placed Rock n' Roll Racing 72nd on their Top 100 SNES Games of All Time.
-In 2018, Complex placed Rock N' Roll Racing 84th on their "The Best Super Nintendo Games of All Time" In 1996, GamesMaster rated the SNES version #96 in it’s "Top 100 Games of All Time."
+In 2018, Complex placed Rock n' Roll Racing 84th on their "The Best Super Nintendo Games of All Time".
+In 1996, GamesMaster rated the SNES version #96 in its "Top 100 Games of All Time".

-Sequels

-Rock & Roll Racing 2: Red Asphalt
+Legacy

-A sequel to the original Rock n' Roll Racing was made for the 32-bit PlayStation console by Interplay in 1997.
+A sequel to the original Rock n' Roll Racing was made for PlayStation console by Interplay in 1997.
 The game was sold in Europe as Rock & Roll Racing 2: Red Asphalt and in the United States as just Red Asphalt.
-It features a comic book art style in the character's profiles and ending videos, and a system to upgrade each character's driving/combat skills like RPGs.
+It has a comic book art style in the character's profiles and ending videos and an RPG-like system to upgrade each character's driving/combat skills.